Saharel001/Tradfri-FHEM/README.md

+#STOP DEVELOPMENT
+I only develop the fhem modul, after Peter stop his development i do this too.
+My future sulution is a change to a HUE Bridge.

 # FHEM Trådfri Module

 This is a small extension module for the FHEM Home-Control software.
 It enables connectivity to an IKEA Trådfri gateway.